-Applicants for the PhD degree should have completed a baccalaureate degree from a four-year college or university, or its international equivalent, with a 3.0 GPA or better.
+PhD Applicants should have completed a baccalaureate degree from a four-year college or university, or its international equivalent, with a 3.0 GPA or better.
 Applications from all disciplines are welcome, but the following four courses are required to enter the program: Anatomy/Physiology, Organic Chemistry, Biochemistry, and Human Nutrition.
-These courses are essential preparation for the graduate level nutrition science core courses required for PhD.
+These courses are essential preparation for the graduate level nutrition science core courses required for a PhD in nutrition.